 Curriculum and Instruction

-The curriculum used at Cornerstone Christian Academy has been thoughtfully chosen by the Cornerstone staff to focus on the school’s five Priority Learning Results:
+The curriculum used at Cornerstone Christian Academy for Learning & Leadership has been thoughtfully chosen by the Cornerstone staff to focus on the school’s five Priority Learning Results:

 - Students will be growing spiritually.